 - External interface requirements are types of functional requirements.
 These interfaces include user, software, hardware, system, communication interfaces, etc.

-To ensure the SRS’s accuracy and objectivity and the mutual agreements in how the software should run, the key stakeholders should be involved to approve the SRS.
-By doing this, you can reduce the risk of wasting time, effort, and money in future unnecessary changes.
+To ensure the SRS’s accuracy and objectivity and the mutual agreements on how the software should run, the key stakeholders should be involved in approving the SRS.
+By doing this, you can reduce the risk of wasting time, effort, and money on future unnecessary changes.

 Additional writing rules

 Writing the SRS or any type of document requires you to follow some rules and recommendations.
-In regarding this, we recommend you to:
+Regarding this, we recommend you to: